emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-person.md

 Please answer the following questions.
 You can replace the example text.

+All information is mandatory unless marked otherwise.
+Incomplete information prevent us from adding new content, ensure to help us out.

 Ensure that the person you suggest is related to the world of media art which presented on *Arts et Médias*.
 We reserve the right to not add the people if their work is not in relation to our content.

 ## Name